FlyBrainLab/FlyBrainLab/README.md

 cd ../FBLClient
 python setup.py develop
 cd ../NeuroMynerva
-yarn install
-npm run build # this will fail, do not worry npm run build # this will also fail, do not worry npm run link jupyter lab build
+jlpm
+jlpm run build

+# Execute this if you are a user
+jupyter labextension install . jupyter lab build jupyter lab

+# Execute this if you are a developer
+jupyter labextension link .
+jupyter lab --watch
 ```
 You may be prompted.
 On Windows, you will only need to write "activate neuromynerva" instead of "source activate neuromynerva".